 EIDLs are lower interest loans of up to $2 million, with principal and interest deferment at the administrator’s discretion, that are available to pay for payroll and other operating expenses.
 Small businesses, with 500 or fewer employees, and many non-profits of any size may be eligible for EIDL loans.

 These grants provide an emergency advance of up to $10,000 to small businesses and private non-profits harmed by COVID-19 within three days of applying for an EIDL.
 To access the advance, eligible borrowers first apply for an EIDL and then request the advance.
 The advance does not need to be repaid but is subtracted from the amount of debt forgiven under the Paycheck Protection Program, if applicable.

 The EIDL grant may be used to keep employees on payroll, to pay for sick leave, meet increased production costs due to supply chain disruptions, or pay business obligations, including debts, rent, and mortgage payments.

 If an eligible borrower receives an EIDL loan or grant, they may also apply for a Paycheck Protection Program loan.
 However, as mentioned above, any advance amount provided under the EIDL grant will be subtracted from the amount forgiven under the Paycheck Protection Program.
 Also, eligible borrowers cannot use an EIDL loan for the same purpose as the Paycheck Protection Program loan.
 This means that the EIDL loan will need to be used for different employees or during a different period than the eight-week period under the Paycheck Protection Program.

-NOTE: As of April 27, 2020, the SBA still has a notice on their website that says they are currently unable to accept new applications at this time for the Economic Injury Disaster Loan (EIDL)-COVID-19 related assistance program (including EIDL Advances) based on available appropriations funding.
-We are closely monitoring the situation and will provide updates as they are reported by the government.
+NOTE: As of June 11, 2020, the SBA has a notice on their website that says they are only able to accept new applications for the Economic Injury Disaster Loan (EIDL)-COVID-19 related assistance program (including EIDL Advances) for agricultural businesses.